 The Virginia City Opera House on the main street of Virginia City Montana.

 Among the 100+ original buildings in Virginia City, many of them with their original artifacts, is the Virgina City Opera House.
 Originally called the Old Stone Barn Theatre, this amazing building provides live entertainment in the same spirit of the Gold Rush Era, including vaudeville variety acts and old fashioned melodramatic plays.
 "The Virginia City Players" have been putting on wonderful shows in this historic opera house since 1948, and is an absolute "Must See and Do" during your visit to Virginia City.
 It will take you directly back to the Gold Rush Era more than you could ever imagine, and who knows, since the Virginia City Opera House is known to be one of the most haunted buildings in Virginia City, you might get a glimpse of one of the several ghosts that have been seen wandering the building.

 During your visit to Virginia City, there are many things to do in addition to exploring all the original structures.
 There are stage coach rides, an incredible museum, historic tours, visitor center, charming gift shops, restaurants, the historic Fairweather Inn that is still an active hotel, the historic Bale of Hay Saloon that rests next door to the opera house which provides live music all summer long, the "Brewery Follies", which is live entertainment in the original Virginia City Brewery of 1863, and a train known as the "Alder Gulch Shortline Railroad" that takes visitors to and from the neighboring ghost town of Nevada City, Montana.

-This is a view of a portion of Virginia City and Alder Gulch from the top of Boot Hill.
+This is a view of Virginia City and Alder Gulch from the top of Boot Hill.